siefkenj/unified-latex/packages/unified-latex-util-environments/README.md

 ## `processEnvironment(envNode, envInfo)`

-Performs any needed processing on the environment (as specified by `envInfo`) include attaching arguments and possibly manipulating the environment's body.
+Performs any needed processing on the environment (as specified by `envInfo`) including attaching arguments and possibly manipulating the environment's body.

 ```typescript
 function processEnvironment(